Has your bank has turned down your loan request?

 Majority of the usual mortgage applicants or simply those whose mortgages are up for renewal tend to be hasty in signing forms, sending it back to the respective lender.
 Problem is, usual result includes a higher rate and an unsuitable mortgage product.
 Allow Don Johnstone to do the work for you as he can guarantee that you get the best possible rate and product designed especially for you and your needs.
 To sign up for our Mortgage Renewal Registry, click here.

 Don can help you find the best product tailor-fitted to your needs, and at the best rate possible!
-We at Guelph Second Mortgages will do all the research you’ll need to help you avoid the confusion and frustration of going through all the options available.
+We will do all the research you’ll need to help you avoid the confusion and frustration of going through all the options available.

 What type of mortgage should you choose?
 These are some things to keep in mind: